BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 1. MEMBERS shall be persons desiring affiliation with the Association in accordance with the purpose of the Association as stated in Article II and demonstrating such scientific qualifications as are signified by one of the following: [a] having made recognized contributions to psychological science, as shall be determined by the Board of Directors; or [b] having completed one full year of graduate study in an accredited university, the major part of which study shall have been in psychology.

-3. STUDENT MEMBERS shall be non-voting Members of the Association who, having shown a commitment to scientific psychology, have been nominated by a faculty member who is a Member of the Association.
-They may be upper division undergraduates or first year graduate students.
+3. ASSOCIATE MEMBERS shall be non-voting Members of the Association who, having shown a commitment to scientific psychology or the teaching of psychology, have been nominated by a faculty member who is a Member of the Association or a secondary school principal.
+They may be upper division undergraduates, graduate students, or secondary school teachers.

-5. APPLICATION: Application for membership in any category shall be in written form as prescribed by the members (herein capitalized when designating the body of the Members), through its Board of Directors (herein referred to as Directors) and shall attest to the qualifications prescribed in this Article.
+6. APPLICATION: Application for membership in any category shall be submitted electronically through the Association’s website as prescribed by the members (herein capitalized when designating the body of the Members), through its Board of Directors (herein referred to as Directors) and shall attest to the qualifications prescribed in this Article.
 A membership application shall contain sufficient information to verify that an applicant meets the qualifications for membership under [a] or [b], above.

-[a] The Executive Officer of the Association shall elect to membership, in the name of the Members, and at any time, an applicant whose membership qualifications under ARTICLE III §1 [c], §2, §3, or §4 have been verified.
-Such election shall become void if the initial dues have not been paid within two (2) months after notice of election by the Executive Officer. [b] Applicants for membership under ARTICLE III §1 [a] and [b] shall be elected by a majority vote of the Members present at the Business Session of any annual Meeting.
-Election to membership shall become void if the initial dues are not paid by the Member-elect within two (2) months after election.
+7. ELECTION: The Executive Officer of the Association shall elect to membership, in the name of the Members, and at any time, an applicant whose membership qualifications under ARTICLE III §1, §2, §3, or §4 have been verified.
+Such election shall become void if the initial dues have not been paid within two (2) months after notice of election by the Executive Officer.

-7. PRIVILEGES: Members shall have equal rights to submit scientific reports and equal privileges of discussion in the meetings of the Association.
+8. PRIVILEGES: Members shall have equal rights to submit scientific reports and equal privileges of discussion in the meetings of the Association.
 Members shall have equal rights of voting and holding office according to these By-Laws.
 Members may bring to the attention of the Officers, Directors, and Members such matters as they may deem necessary.
 On request a list of the membership shall be available to members, at a cost specified by the Executive Officer, exclusively for noncommercial use.
-Student Members and Associate Members with an E.P.A. sponsor may submit papers or posters, and participate in symposia in the annual meeting.
+Associate Members with an E.P.A. sponsor may only submit posters for presentation at the annual meeting.
+Submissions of one paper and/or one poster to the annual conference from EPA Fellows will be accepted without peer review when the Fellow is presenting author.

-I. ANNUAL MEETING: The Annual Meeting of the Members shall be held during the Spring on a date and at a place approved by the Board of Directors and ratified by a majority vote of the Members present and voting at a previous Annual Meeting.
+1. ANNUAL MEETING: The Annual Meeting of the Members shall be held during the Spring on a date and at a place approved by the Board of Directors.
 In an emergency, the location and date of the Meeting can be changed by a vote of the Directors.
-The Program of the Annual Meeting shall be mailed by the Executive Officer to the last known addresses of all Members not less than fifteen (15) days prior to the date of the Meeting.
+The Program of the Annual Meeting shall be made available electronically by the Executive Officer to all Members not less than fifteen (15) days prior to the date of the Meeting.
+Printed versions of the Program of the Annual Meeting will be available at the meeting for all Members attending.

 3. SCIENTIFIC PROGRAM: The scientific program at any Meeting shall be under the direction of the Program Committee.
 Presentation of papers, posters, and symposia shall be by Members and by others approved by the Program Committee when sponsored as Guests by Members.
 The Program Committee shall include in the program of a Meeting all scientific papers or topics of discussion submitted by Members that meet the scientific standards and technical requirements established by the Program Committee and approved by the Members through the Directors.